YusufAbdelaziz/HCI-Project/README.md

    **Solution**: Introduce a Smart Bandage connected to the medico App that uses sensors to monitor wound healing progress, detects infections, and releases medication or alerts healthcare providers when intervention is needed, enabling more effective wound management and timely medical attention.

+   This innovative bandage is equipped with sensors that monitor your wound healing progress and detect potential infections.
+But it doesn't stop there.
+The Smart Bandage can even release medication or send alerts to healthcare providers when intervention is needed.
+By connecting it to the Medico App, we enable more effective wound management and ensure timely medical attention.

 3. **Problem**: Inefficient communication channels between doctors and patients.

    **Solution**: Implement secure messaging and teleconsultation features within the medico Doctor App, facilitating secure and convenient communication for non-urgent inquiries, follow-ups, or clarification of medical advice, improving doctor-patient interaction and reducing communication barriers.

+   you can securely message your doctor for non-urgent inquiries, follow-ups, or to clarify medical advice.
+No more playing phone tag or waiting for callbacks.
+These features promote seamless doctor-patient interaction, reduce communication barriers, and ensure that your medical concerns are addressed promptly.

 4. **Problem**: Lack of accessible and reliable health education materials.